 The new crown jewel of Downtown Los Angeles, L.A.
 LIVE is a one-of-a-kind sports, entertainment and residential district in Downtown LA.
 Located adjacent to STAPLES Center and the Convention Center.
-The campus features Microsoft Theater L.A.
+The campus features Peacock Theater L.A.
 LIVE, The GRAMMY Museum, Conga Room, The Novo by Microsoft, The Ritz-Carlton Hotel, and the JW Marriott Los Angeles

-The 7,100-seat Microsoft Theater is a centerpiece of downtown's L.A.
+The 7,100-seat Peacock Theater is a centerpiece of downtown's L.A.
 Live.
 Offering guests mid-sized intimacy, with no seat further from the stage than 220 feet.
 On the schedule at the theater are music, dance and comedy acts as well as awards and family shows.

 The Grammy Museum on the campus of L.A.
 LIVE explores and celebrates recorded music accomplishments.
 The creative process of making music, the art and technology of the recording process and the history of the GRAMMY® Awards.